Cross-Cutting Theme:

 Stakeholder engagement and communications

-To ensure the outcomes of the Flow-MER program meet the decision-making needs of the Commonwealth Environmental Water Holder and the broader stakeholder community, we will share knowledge in a variety of ways to inspire, inform and support positive environmental water outcomes.
-By integrating science with practice, a range of communication products and knowledge sharing opportunities will be provided that are meaningful, relevant and targeted to stakeholder needs.
+To ensure the outcomes of the Flow-MER program meet the decision-making needs of the Commonwealth Environmental Water Holder and the broader stakeholder community, we have shared knowledge in a variety of ways to inspire, inform and support positive environmental water outcomes.
+By integrating science with practice, we provide a range of communication products and knowledge sharing opportunities that are meaningful, relevant and targeted to stakeholder needs.

 Latest updates